appdotnet/api-spec/README.md

 From time to time we'll ask for feedback on specific parts of the spec in particular.
 Right now, focus your mental energy on:

-* Object definitions, specifically:
+* Object definitions, specifically annotation definitions.
-    * Annotation definitions.
-    * Entity definitions.
-* Feed filters.
 * Data export APIs.
 These are very, very important to us.
 If you were writing a backup tool, what would you want to see?
-* Re-share, reply semantics.
-* Creating objects with body content-type application/json instead of application/x-www-urlencoded.
 * What do you think is missing?

 ## How do I get involved?